OpenTelemetry Go-Zero monitoring [otelzero]

 What's next?

-Now that you've instrumented your go-zero application, you can visualize traces, analyze performance metrics, and identify bottlenecks in your microservices architecture.
-Consider exploring Gin or gRPC instrumentation for additional Go observability patterns.
+With OpenTelemetry tracing enabled in your Go-Zero application, you can visualize traces, analyze performance, and identify bottlenecks in your microservices architecture.